seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 Moving a branch higher or lower in the control flow can make a huge difference.

 In an extreme case, consider the difference between a set of related methods (say, some [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) that can handle two kinds of entities.
-You would almost certainly rather have eight methods bundled into two sets of four, than four methods, each containing one branch per entity type.
+You would almost certainly rather have eight methods bundled into two sets of four (two entites times four CRUD methods), than four methods, each containing one branch per entity type.

 This can go the other way, too: sometimes readability is improved if you drop an entire `if`-`else` construct and replace it with a single ternary, buried deep in some otherwise-consistent expression.

 In both cases, the goal is to find that crossover point that minimizes both the number of branches, and the number of _kinds_ of branches (or things that are being branched on).

+### Functions Decide _or_ Act, Not Both

+One generally thinks of a function as code that effects a change to something, but oftentimes the complexity instead comes in _choosing_ which change to make.
+Unless one or both of "decide" and "act" are simple, split them into separate functions, perhaps even one-use functions.
+This almost always yields a very clear separation of concerns that can be effectively tested and might enable some deduplication (e.g. multiple decisions that end up acting the same).

+In rare cases, making this change and noticing that many decisions boil down to the same act with tiny variations can lead to noticing that _all_ decisions boil down to the same act, which removes the "decide" part entirely.

 ## Variable Scope